Brief Summary of Modalities

 These short videos and summaries represent several of the modalities that I use in my practice.
 In general, my theoretical orientation is informed by a larger integration of these perspectives, and a few additional ones that are not mentioned here.

-Another core idea of depth psychology is that human beings have an “unconscious”, and that a significant part of our lives is driven by events, memories, and feelings that we are not consciously aware of, and are under the surface of our conscious awareness.
+Another core idea of depth psychology is that we have an “unconscious”, which are the aspects ourselves and that a significant part of our lives is driven by events, memories, and feelings that we are not consciously aware of, and are under the surface of our conscious awareness.
 A large part of what becomes unconscious in us consists of painful experiences, truths, and memories that were difficult for us.
 Part of the job of depth psychology is to uncover and embrace these buried contents of our experience, which helps us finally process what did not get to be processed.
 In this way, we heal ourselves and become whole.

 At the same time, many of our positive qualities were also repressed: for whatever reason these positive qualities, like self-value, intelligence, love, strength, and joy weren’t welcomed or valued by our early environment, or even outright rejected.
 If we don't "own", or consciously reclaim our positive qualities, we will project these qualities onto others or onto certain situations in our lives.
 Robert Johnson, a well-known Jungian analyst, describes this phenomenon by saying that we have buried our "inner gold" (our precious qualities) because of past events, but also because we don't have the capacity to claim it yet - it's too much to handle.